What Remains: On the Sacred, The Lost, and the Forgotten Relics of Live Art: Opening Reception Fri. Feb 7, 6-9pm

 What Remains explores the connection between performance and relic.
 Instigator and artist ieke Trinks conceived of a curatorial project that would speak to the challenges of keeping records of live performances beyond the dominant and didactic lens of video and photographic documentation.
 The project is structured around proposals from artists to re-interpret the relics in the Defibrillator object archive and provide a framework for reconceptualizing their value and meaning through new works.

 What Remains tackles several questions, including: What impact does history have on a performance object’s status?
-What value does it have when it is not specifically an artwork itself, or not intended to be an art object that now stands on its own as a relic?
+What value does an object have when it is not specifically an artwork itself, or not intended to be, but is now being framed as such?
 How much will the relic tell us about the performance for which it was originally used?
-What value can we place on the collection itself?
+What is the purpose and value of the collection?
 These questions and more are addressed through performances and discussions throughout the month.

 ieke Trinks | Curator (b.
 1977) is an artist living and working in the Netherlands where she received a Master of Fine Arts.
 In 2017 she finalized her second Masters degree in Critical & Pedagogical Studies at the Malmö Art Academy in Sweden.
 Trinks has performed extensively at international venues, including: Galerie für Zeitgenössische Kunst [Leipzig, 2019]; 13 Festivalen [Gothenburg 2018]; Performance Site [The Hague 2017], New Performance Turku Festival [Finland 2015]; Amorph!14, performance art festival [Helsinki 2014]; Bienal Internacional de Curitiba [Brazil 2013]; Out of Site Chicago ; FADO Performance Art Centre [Toronto 2013].
 And since 2013 Trinks has been a returning performer at DFBRL8R.
 In the past three years Trinks has done research on performance art documentation, and wrote on performance art initiatives in the Netherlands as a contribution for the publication ‘Art Action 1998 – 2018’ by Le Lieu, centre en art actuel [Quebec City].
 Trinks is since 2010 co-organiser of PAE (Performance Art Event) and works since 2008 in collaboration with the all-women performance troupe, TRICKSTER. www.ieketrinks.nl.